sksamuel/avro4s/README.md

   } ]
 }
 ```
+Note that the field's default and the enum's default need not be the same value.

+The field's default answers the question:
+* What value should the reader use if the writer didn't specify the field's value?

+In the schema example above, the answer is `Red`.

+The enum's default value answers the question:
+* What value should the reader use if the writer specifies an enum value that the reader doesn't recognize?

+In the example above, the answer is `Amber`.

+In summary, as long as a writer specified a the default enum value in previous versions of an enum's schema, the writer can add
+new enum values without breaking older readers.
+For example, we can add
-the writer could add the colour `Orange` to the enum's list of symbols without breaking older readers:
+the colour `Orange` to the `Colour` enum's list of symbol/values without breaking older readers:
 ```json
 {
   "type" : "record",